biicode/docs/c++/reference/commands/publish.rst

  $ bii publish -r

-This way your reference to the repo and commit will be saved and showed in your block header.
+This way your reference to the repo and commit will be saved and shown in your block header.

 You can also use tags: